Intel researchers design smartphone-powered robot that costs $50 to assemble

 Robots don’t have to be expensive.
 In fact, if there’s a smartphone handy, a wheeled ‘bot can be built for around $50, according to Matthias Muller and Vladlen Koltun.
 The two Intel researchers are the coauthors of a recent paper titled “OpenBot: Turning Smartphones into Robots,” which proposes leveraging phones to equip robots with sensors, computation, communication, and access to an open software ecosystem.

 Using off-the-shelf smartphones as robot brains confers a number of advantages beyond cost savings.
-Rapid upgrade cycles mean second-hand smartphones are readily available — an estimated 40% of the world’s population owns smartphones — and they’re constantly improving with regard to camera quality and processor speed.
+Rapid upgrade cycles mean secondhand smartphones are readily available — an estimated 40% of the world’s population owns smartphones — and they’re constantly improving with regard to camera quality and processor speed.
 Moreover, even commodity models sport inertial measurement units, GPS, Wi-Fi, Bluetooth, cellular modems, and dedicated chips for AI inference, some of which outperform desktop processors.

 In the researchers’ OpenBot design, a smartphone plugs into an electromechanical body for sensing, data fusion, and computation.
 The robot’s chassis is designed to be 3D-printable and accommodate up to four motors, with cutouts for a controller, microcontroller, LEDs, a smartphone mount, and a USB cable.
 A battery pack connects to dedicated terminals to deliver power to the motors as needed, and an Arduino Nano board pairs with the smartphone via USB, providing a serial communication link and power.
 The two front wheels are equipped with sensors that send odometry signals, and pins connected to the motor controller allow for real-time speed and direction adjustments.